 - WordPress security: Secure your WordPress site by installing some of the best WordPress security plugins.
 We recommend Sucuri which is a most popular WordPress security plugin and we use it on all of our websites.

 - Improve WordPress SEO: Boost your SEO by using the best WordPress SEO plugins.
-We recommend you use the Yoast SEO plugin.
+We recommend you use the All in One SEO plugin.

 - WordPress back up: Schedule a backup of your WordPress site with the best WordPress backup plugin.
 You can also check out this guide on how to easily back up your WordPress site.